What Does "Alt text empty / missing" Mean?

 How To Fix

-Locate the <img> tag for each Image URL in the table below and write an alt text for it.
+Locate the <img> tag for each Image URL and write an alt text for it.
 Some good principles to keep in mind when writing alt text:

 Be descriptive.
 Don't just use one or two words to say what the image is of.
 Be specific and think of it as describing the image to someone who cannot see it.